Cart

 Pruning is key to keeping your Mother of Thousands looking its best and growing strong.
 Regular pruning helps the plant stay compact and bushy, preventing it from getting leggy.
 Use clean, sharp scissors or pruning shears to trim back the longest stems.
 Cut just above a leaf node to encourage new growth from that point.

 Don't be afraid to cut back more than you think you should.
 Succulents are tough and will bounce back pretty quick.
-By trimming cleverly, you can help shape the plant the way you want to and encourage fuller growth.
+By trimming a little often you can help shape the plant the way you want to and encourage fuller growth.
 This also lets more sunlight reach the lower parts of the plant, keeping it healthy overall.

 Removing Dead Leaves and Succulent Pups